 Figure 1: Overview of user agency augmentation system.

 In an exemplary embodiment, a user interacts with a mobile or wearable computing device as shown in the figure above.
-This embodiment provides the user with contextual augmentation by utilizing biosignals, inference of the user’s environment and physical state, a range of on-device and off-device sensors, user history, and direct input to prompt a large language model to generate multimodal output(s).
-These outputs are used to extend user agency into real and virtual endpoints, and to reduce the time elapsed between intention and actualized outcome.
+This embodiment provides the user with capability augmentation by utilizing biosignals, inference of the user’s environment and physical state, a range of on-device and off-device sensors, user history, and direct input to prompt a large language model to generate multimodal output(s).
+These outputs are used to extend user agency into real and virtual endpoints.
+They include text which can be converted to speech by a text-to-speech model, text presented on the user’s or their companions’ mobile or wearable computing device, and a multimodal generative AI output like a picture and sound.

-In the figure t
+Figure 1 shows the pathways signals take from input, by a sensing device or the user, to output in the form of text, text-to-speech, or multimodal artifact.
+Each step in the process and possible embodiments are described below.

+Context subsystem